-Explore the flora and fauna of Costa Rica’s tropical rainforest with one of the world’s leading institutions in education and research in tropical science, the Organization for Tropical Studies.
+Natural History visitors are travelers with a keen awareness and respect for the importance of protecting natural resources.
+With the Organization for Tropical Studies, you can explore the flora and fauna of Costa Rica’s tropical rainforests with one of the world’s leading institutions in education and research in tropical science.
 Our stations offer a wide range of naturalist activities including guided trail walks, birding tours, night tours, boat tours, workshops, etc. Please inquire about the availability of specific tours and activities at each station.

 Note that some trails have been made accessible for the physically challenged at our La Selva Research Station.